Together for change - Developing a more democratic society through change-oriented adult education

 It will also be an opportunity to drive a discussion as well as peer learning on how adult education organisations could have a positive impact on learners and communities in times of increasing nationalism and xenophobia.

-The course will also provide examples of good practices as well as insights from trainers and learners, who have experience of change-oriented adult education.
+The course will also provide examples of good practices as well as insights from trainers and learners, who have experience in change-oriented adult education.

 Through this course you will: